โ›๏ธIntro to Geology

 Porphyritic

-• Large crystals (phenocrysts) embedded in a finer-grained groundmass—a texture that records two distinct cooling stages
+• Large crystals (phenocrysts) embedded in a finer-grained groundmass.
+This texture records two distinct cooling stages in a single rock.

-• First stage: slow cooling at depth allows some crystals to grow large; second stage: rapid cooling after eruption creates the fine matrix
+• First stage: slow cooling at depth allows some crystals to grow large.
+Second stage: the magma erupts (or moves to a shallower level), and rapid cooling creates the fine-grained matrix around those pre-existing crystals.

-• Common in andesite and rhyolite—the phenocrysts often reveal what minerals crystallized first from the magma
+• Common in andesite and rhyolite.
+The phenocrysts often reveal which minerals crystallized first from the magma, giving you clues about its composition and temperature history.

-Compare: Porphyritic vs. Aphanitic—both can be extrusive, but porphyritic texture proves the magma started cooling slowly before erupting.
-This is key evidence for reconstructing a rock's thermal history.
+Compare: Porphyritic vs. Aphanitic: both can be extrusive, but porphyritic texture proves the magma started cooling slowly before erupting.
+The groundmass can itself be aphanitic or even glassy, so pay attention to whether large crystals are present.

 Gas-Rich Eruptions